The 100 Girlfriends Who Really, Really, Really, Really, Really Love You: Light novel

 A spin-off light novel written by Hamubane, titled The 100 Girlfriends Who Really, Really, Really, Really, Really Love You: Secret Love Story was released under Shueisha's Jump J-Books light novel imprint on July 19, 2023.
 Seven Seas Entertainment licensed the light novel for English publication.
 It was released digitally on October 3, 2024, and was released in print on November 12 of the same year.

 Reception

-By July 2021, the manga had over 800,000 copies in circulation by July of the same year.
+By July 2021, the manga had over 800,000 copies in circulation.
 By March 2022, it had 1 million copies in circulation.
 By November 2023, it had over 1.65 million copies in circulation.
+By July 2026, it had over 3 million copies in circulation.

 In August 2020, the series ranked second out of the 50 nominees on the sixth Next Manga Award, with 19,902 votes.
 The series ranked 19th on the 2021 Shinkan Manga Taishō by Tokyo Manga Reviewers.

 The series ranked eighth on AnimeJapan's fifth "Most Wanted Anime Adaptation" poll in 2022.
-The anime was named by Guinness World Record as the "Longest Speech in Japanese Animation", with 7,453 words spoken by Rentarō Aijō.
+The anime was named by Guinness World Records as containing the "Longest Speech in Japanese Animation", with 7,453 words spoken by Rentaro Aijo.

-In 2025, in reference to Texas Senate Bill 20, Nick Valdez of ComicBook said that the legislation could lead to censorship of the anime (and manga) within Texas, with 100 Girlfriends being one of the anime mentioned that could be affected.